-Short horizon: We will continue to closely monitor and manage the impact of the cost pressures in 2023/24, maintaining specific focus on the key areas of risk including Children's Social Care and the delivery of specific budget savings.
+Short horizon: We will continue to closely monitor and manage the impact of the cost pressures in 2023/24, maintaining specific focus on the key areas of risk including Adults and Children's Social Care and the delivery of specific budget savings.

-We will review current arrangements to deliver identified savings taking appropriate action where needed, including putting in place additional governance for the high-risk budget savings.
+We have reviewed current arrangements to deliver identified savings and have taken appropriate action where needed.

-We will also continue to focus on the main sources of income e.g. income from council tax and business rates.
+We will also continue to focus on the main sources of income e.g., income from council tax and business rates.